zackmcnulty/msc_bipartition_cover/README.md

 cd msc_bipartition_cover
 ```

-## Starting the Container

-Now we start the container and get the jupyterlab running.
+Now we can build local Docker image.

 ```bash
 docker-compose up --build
 ```

-## Opening Jupyter Lab
+After you build the image,

 This should start a Jupyter server on your local device.
-Open any web-browser and navigate to the URL `http://localhost:8888/lab` or click [here](http://localhost:8888/lab).
+Open any web-browser and navigate to the URL `http://localhost:8888/lab` or simply click [here](http://localhost:8888/lab) to navigate to Jupyter lab.